North West London

 Continuity of carer

-North West London is an ‘Early Adopter’ site.
-This means that we have been awarded funding by NHS England to fast track improvements to the services we provide to women and their families.
 One of our focuses is meeting the national recommendation of a named midwife for every woman.
-We are developing new ways of working within our Trusts by testing ways in which a named midwife can provide care to women from the beginning of their pregnancy, during their birth, right through until they are discharged from maternity care.
-We are implementing and evaluating this work in 2018, as part of our five-year ‘sustainability and transformation plan (STP)’ which is committed to improving women’s health and experience of care in North West London.
+We are testing new ways of working by which a named midwife (as part of a small team) can provide care to specific groups of women from the beginning of pregnancy, during birth and right through until they are discharged from maternity care.

 Personalised care and choice